 Performance up to 31.05.06 is that of the BVI-based LTIF, of which the LTIF Luxembourg is an identical successor.
 Previous performance is audited by Ernst & Young.
 Past performance is neither a guarantee nor a reliable indicator of future results.
 Performance data does not include the commissions and fees charged at the time of subscribing for or redeeming shares.
 This information has been furnished to you upon request and solely for your information and may not be reproduced or redistributed to any other person.
 It is not intended as an offer or solicitation with respect to the purchase or sale of shares of the Sicav.
 Neither the Central Administration Agent nor the Investment Manager assume any liability in the case of incorrectly reported or incomplete information.
-Please be aware that investment funds involve investment risks, including the possible loss of the principal amount invested.
-For a detailed description of the risks in relation to each share in the investment fund, please see the latest version of the prospectus, simplified prospectus, annual and semi-annual reports, which may solely be relied upon as the basis for investment decisions; these documents are available on www.s-l-a.ch or from the Central Administration Agent FundPartner Solutions (Europe) SA, 15A, avenue J.F.
-Kennedy, L. - 1855 Luxembourg.
+Please be aware that investment fund, please see the latest version of the prospectus, simplified prospectus, annual and semi-annual reports, which may solely be relied upon as the basis for investment fund, please see the latest version of the www.s-i-a.ch or from the Central Administration Agent FundPartner Solutions (Europe) SA, 15A, avenue J.F.
+Kennedy, L - 1855 Luxembourg.
 LTIF Classic and Natural Resources (previously Global Energy Value) were approved for distribution in and from Switzerland by the Swiss Financial Market Supervisory Authority (FINMA) according to Art.
-19 al. 1 of the Collective Investment Schemes Act, paying agent is Banque Pictet & Cie SA, Route des Acacias 60, 1211 Geneva 73, Switzerland; notified to the Austrian Finanzmarktaufsicht according to §36 of the Investment Funds Act; authorised in France by the Autorité des Marchés Financiers (AMF) pursuant to Art.
-411-58 of the AMF General Regulation; authorised by the German Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) according to §132 of the Investment
+19 al. 1 of the Collective Investment Schemes Act, paying agent is Banque Pictet & Cie SA, Route des Acacias 60, 1211 Geneva 73, Switzerland.
+Legal representative in Switzerland is Act; authorised in France by the Autorité des Marchés Financiers (AMF) pursuant to Art.
+411-58 of the AMF General Regulation; autorised by the German Bundesantalt für Finanzdienstleistungsaufsicht (BaFin) according to \$132 of the Investment Act; authorised in Italy by the Bank of Italy and the CONSOB according to Article 42 of Legislative Decree no. 58 of 124 February 1998; registered in the register of foreign collective Investment schemes commercialized in Spain by the Comisión Nacional del Mercad

-1 T IE acc ir FI 16

-ISIN: LU0244071956 Telekurs: 2'432'569 Bloombera: LTIFCLA LX

-LTIF - Classic USD

-ISIN: LU0301247077 Telekurs: 3'101'820 Bloomberg: LTIFCLU LX

-LTIF - Classic CHF

-ISIN: LU0301246772 Telekurs: 3'101'817 Bloomberg: LTIFCLC LX

-LTIF - Classic EUR-D

-ISIN: LU1449969846 Telekurs: 33'180'015 Bloomberg: LTIFCLD LX
+LTIF - Classic EUR ISIN: LU0244071956 Telekurs: 2'432'569 Bloomberg: LTIFCLA LX LTIF - Classic USD ISIN: LU0301247077 Telekurs: 3'101'820 Bloomberg: LTIFCLU LX LTIF - Classic CHF ISIN: LU0301246772 Telekurs: 3'101'817 Bloomberg: LTIFCLC LX LTIF - Classic EUR-D ISIN: LU1449969846 Telekurs: 33'180'015 Bloomberg: LTIFCLD LX

-LTIF - Natural Resources EUR ISIN: LU0244072335 Telekurs: 2'432'575
+LTIF - Natural Resources EUR ISIN: LU0244072335 Telekurs: 2'432'575 Bloomberg: LTIFGEV LX